FSR™ Ray Regeneration 1.2.0

 viewportIndex | When mode is set to FFX_API_DENOISER_DEBUG_VIEW_MODE_FULLSCREEN_VIEWPORT, use this index to indicate which debug viewport to fullscreen.The value is clamped between 0 and FFX_API_DENOISER_DEBUG_VIEW_MAX_VIEWPORTS - 1 |

-FSR™ Ray Regeneration, depending on the selected mode, expects one or more low-sample input radiance signals for denoising.
+FSR™ Ray Regeneration expects one or more low-sample radiance and/or occlusion input signals for denoising, depending on the selected signals at context creation.
 High-quality inputs are essential to achieve the best results, as the algorithm is not designed to “correct” artefacts present in the input data.
 Below are some guidelines for generating high-quality noisy inputs.

 In most physically-based path tracers, stochastic sampling is used to simulate realistic lighting behaviors such as shadows, reflections, and indirect lighting.
 Stochastic sampling introduces randomness into ray directions so that, over many samples, the result converges to a noise-free signal.
 At low sample counts, this randomness produces perceivable noise in the rendered image.
 This noise is exactly what FSR™ Ray Regeneration targets for denoising.
 Understanding and managing the quality of this noise is critical for achieving optimal denoising results.